10 Things to Do on a Guys' Getaway to Sonoma County

 If you prefer your food a bit more straightforward and macho, enjoy a giant, juicy slab of beef at Stark's Steakhouse in Santa Rosa.
 Dark clubby wood décor, check.
 Stiff martinis, check.
 A full pound, bacon-wrapped rib-eye topped with roasted bone marrow, check.

 The beef beckons from the window at Seared in Petaluma, gracefully aging and waiting to be grilled and put on your plate.
-The darkly lit, wood and brick ambience is the perfect setting for oversized plates of prime rib, and filet mignon presented with creamed spinach, crispy potatoes, blue cheese butter and demi.
+The darkly lit, wood and brick ambience is the perfect setting for oversized plates of prime rib, and filet mignon presented with creamed spinach, crispy potatoes, blue cheese butter, and demi glace.

 8. Have a Beer